-Fishlegs started to whimper as the clouds in the sky started to cover the blue expanse.
-Snotlout gulped and started to cling to Hiccup's vest hurriedly.
+Fishlegs started to whimper as the clouds in the sky started to cover the sun.
+Snotlout gulped and clung to Hiccup's vest hurriedly.
 Hiccup groaned, annoyed, and tried to shove his cousin off as Tuffnut continued, "THAT THEY WENT TO PICK FLOWERS!"

 Snotlout soon recovered, letting go of Hiccup's vest, to the fishbone's relief, and straightened up, saying, "We shall never speak of this again."

-The three other adolescent males nodded hurriedly.
-Fortunately, the conversation was saved when the appendage missing blacksmith came marching in, saying, "Vell, Fishlegs, ready for yar new tooth?"
+The three others nodded hurriedly.
+Fortunately, the conversation was saved when the appendage-missing blacksmith came marching in, saying, "Vell, Fishlegs, ready for yar new tooth?"

 Fishlegs opened his mouth wide and Gobber carefully examined the area where the tooth was missing.
 Hiccup watched the both of them intently as he started the large stone.
 It started to spin in motion as Gobber stroked his chin and called over his shoulder, "Aye, make it about 'alf an inch wide."

 Hiccup finally stopped pumping, causing the large circular rock to slowly crawl to a stop.
 He held the smaller tooth-like stone close to his eye and inspected it.
-Upon his inspection, he gave a slow nod and said in a serious tone, "How does this look?"
+His inspection complete, he gave a slow nod and said in a serious tone, "How does this look?"

 Gobber turned and Hiccup tossed it to him.
 Catching it, Gobber let it rest in his palm as he drew closer to a light.
 His head nodded with a smile and he replied, "Aye, that's aboot right."

 Hiccup scrambled to his seat and Gobber reached for a small mallet.
-All four boys gulped as Gobber looked from Fishlegs and the mallet with a huge grin.
+All four boys gulped as Gobber looked from Fishlegs to the mallet with a huge grin.

 Fishlegs was visibly shaken at the sight.
 "Um, Gobber, is this safe?"